Hardware Setup

 Installation¶

 This method sets up the full Whitebox system automatically on an Orange Pi 5 Plus.
-No additional steps are required!

 If you wish to install a specific branch, use the branch parameter: